glouppe/info8006-introduction-to-ai/lecture7.md

 # Deep networks

-We first consider the composition two shallow networks, where the output of the first network is fed as input to the second network as
+We first consider the composition of two shallow networks, where the output of the first network is fed as input to the second network as
 $$\begin{aligned}
 h\_0 &= \sigma\left( w\_{0} x + b\_0 \right) \\\\
 h\_1 &= \sigma\left( w\_{1} x + b\_1 \right) \\\\